csci399-enterprisesoftwaredevelopment/syllabus/README.md

 ## Course Overview

 We will dive into the nuances of Android mobile device programming to teach how to write and understand Mobile Application Development relating those applications to the Model View Controller design pattern.
 Modern tools such as Android Studio, Git, GitHub, and the Debugger will be heavily used.
 Piazza will be used so that students and instructor may have a collaborative Question and Answer environment.
-It is intended to maximum participation with students answering other students' questions if they know the answer.
+I expect maximum participation with students answering other students' questions if they know the answer.
 All projects will be administered through GitHub, where students are expected to Fork the assignment and complete assignments under Version Control (accomplished with Git).
 Completing the assignment as assigned will not be enough for an A+.
 Students must add at least one "WOW" feature to the project and must be successfully demo'd to the Instructor.
 Topics covered include:

 * The Activity Lifecycle
 * Debugging Android Applications